oliverspryn/book-exchange/README.md

 8. Click on "Book Exchange" > "API Management" on the navigation panel and follow the directions on that page
 9. Click on "Book Exchange" > "Settings" on the navigation panel and follow the directions on that page
 10. Click on "Settings" > "Permalinks" on the navigation panel
 11. Under the "Common Settings" section, select the "Post name" option.
-This will configure WordPress to use the name of the blog post titles in the link to each of the blog entries published on the site.
+This will configure WordPress to use the name of blog post titles in the link to each of the blog entries published on the site.
 12. Click on "Save Changes"
 13. The Book Exchange can be accessed via: `http://<your WordPress site>.com/book-exchange`